asgdevops/virtualbox/vagrant/vm/ol7/README.md

-# :notes: Create a new CentOS 7 Virtual Machine
+# :notes: Create an Oracle Linux 7 Cluster with Vagrant

 By Antonio Salazar - September 2022